gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 be extended (should have no-args constructor) or generate the implementation from the interface.
 - Infer the dependency on the language base plugin.
 - Interaction with the `model { }` block.
+- Need some way to declare a language domain, without necessarily defining any particular component instances.

 ### Story: Custom plugin defines binaries and tasks for each custom library